threefoldtecharchive/rivine/doc/api/Gateway.md

 {
     // netaddress is the network address of the gateway as seen by the rest of
     // the network.
 The address consists of the external IP address and the
-    // port Sia is listening on.
+    // port Rivine is listening on.
 It represents a `modules.NetAddress`.
     "netaddress": String,

     // peers is an array of peers the gateway is connected to.
 It represents